pcerejeira/Portfolio/README.md

 ## Connect with me

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/pedrocerejeira/) to learn more about my background, experience, and potential collaboration opportunities.
+Visit [pcerejeira.com](https://pcerejeira.com) to explore more about my journey & feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/pedrocerejeira/)!

 I hope you enjoy exploring my Portfolio Repository and witness the transformative power of data in action.
 Thank you for joining me on this journey, and I look forward to discussing how my expertise can contribute to future data-driven endeavors.